-Teaching Traveling: Welcome to Eliane, who has TONS of helpful information on teaching-traveling: from ESL for airlines, to Business English, to TESOL training, all around the world.
+Get ready for helpful information on teaching jobs abroad: from ESL for airlines, to Business English, to TESOL training.

 Eliane: I was born in Brazil but raised in Canada.
 My father was a soccer player and went to work in Canada and we ended up living there.
 Due to his profession, we traveled quite a bit and I ended up catching the travel bug.
-After highschool, I decided to visit Brazil and begin my teach and travel experience.
+After high school, I decided to visit Brazil and begin my teach and travel experience.

 When I was studying Modern Languages, I decided to focus more on teaching Business English and English for specific purposes.
 This led me to take several professional development programs (course design & curriculum development, teacher training, materials development, needs analysis & language proficiency) in ELT to get ready to change into more specialized areas of language training.